ducalex/doom-ng-odroid-go/README.md

 # Description

 This is an improvement of [doom-ng-odroid-go](https://github.com/mad-ady/doom-ng-odroid-go/) which itself is an improvement of [doom-odroid-go](https://github.com/OtherCrashOverride/doom-odroid-go/).

+## New features

-It adds full sound support and brightness/volume controls.
+- Full sound support
+- Save games
+- Brightness controls
+- Volume controls

 # Usage